 As glaciers grind their way downhill, they can form seracs as they spill over a cliff.
 The worst mountaineering disaster in the U.S. occurred when a serac released above a dozen climbers on Mount Rainier.
 Nearly impossible to predict when they go, the best strategy is to move through the run out zone as quickly as possible.

-Snow avalanches are possible anywhere there is snow.
+are possible anywhere there is snow.
 The smart alpinist will educate himself so he can determine the risk in the field based on slope angle, aspect, sliding layers, temperature, recent snowfall, etc.

 2) Physical training